 If you need help in making a booking, we have created a help page here.

 If you have booked one or more places but later find you cannot attend then please send a message to Tech Support so that we can cancel your ticket and release the place for someone else.
+This is important as, with increased membership, our popular talks fill up quickly and develop a waiting list.

 4th March 2026 : The Art of the early Picture Postcard by Dr James Taylor